 Can dogs eat tuna?
+Yes, tuna is safe for dogs in moderation.
 If you are one of the many people that sit down to enjoy a tuna sandwich for lunch, then you may find your dog trying to convince you to share it with them.

-If you can’t resist those pleading eyes and want to share your favourite food with your dog, then it’s worth knowing the benefits and the risks of giving your dog tuna.
+If you can’t resist those pleading eyes and want to share your favorite food with your dog, then it’s worth knowing the benefits and the risks of giving your dog tuna.

-Like all fish, tuna is an excellent source of lean protein and is packed full of healthy fats, vitamins and minerals.
-Rich in vitamin C, zinc, manganese and selenium, tuna is a great way of providing all you need to boost the immune system.
+Like all fish, tuna is an excellent protein source and is packed full of healthy fats, vitamins, and minerals.
+Rich in vitamin C, zinc, manganese, and selenium, tuna fish is a great way of providing all you need to boost the immune system.

-Not only that tuna is a great source of omega-3 fatty acids that contribute to overall health and will ensure that your dog has a beautifully shiny coat.
+Not only that, but tuna is a great source of omega-3 fatty acids that contribute to overall health and will ensure that your dog has a beautiful shiny coat.

-Fish is a low-fat protein source and is easy to digest which makes it a healthy choice for dogs that are overweight or recovering from illness.
+Fish is a low-fat protein source and is easy to digest, making it a healthy choice for overweight or recovering dogs from illness.

-So if you want to treat your dog to some tuna, you can, but stick to tuna packed in water.
+So if you want to feed your dog tuna, you can, but stick to tuna packed in water.
 While alternative options include tuna packed in brine and oil, it’s best to keep away from them.
-On the one hand, it is high in salt which isn’t a healthy option for our dogs.
-On the other, please be aware that too much oil is likely to affect your dog’s digestive system adversely!
+On the one hand, it is high in added salt, which isn’t a healthy option for our dogs.
+On the other, too much oil is likely to affect your dog’s digestive system adversely!

 The risks of tuna

 So what’s the downside?
-Well, the bad news is that tuna fish contains mercury.
-Mercury has been classified as a heavy metal, similar to iron and zinc.
+Well, the bad news is that although feeding your dog tuna in small amounts as a special treat is safe for your dog, tuna fish contains mercury.
+Mercury has been classified as heavy metal, similar to iron and zinc.

-Unfortunately due to pollution the fish that we eat are swimming in a less than clean oceans.
-When Mercury is introduced into our oceans, it gets converted into something called methylmercury by the natural bacteria in the water.
+Unfortunately, due to pollution, the fish that we eat are swimming in less than clean oceans.
+When Mercury is introduced into our oceans, it gets converted into methylmercury by the natural bacteria in the water.

-Don’t be fooled into thinking fresh is better either.
+Don’t be fooled into thinking it is better either.
 Fresh tuna steaks contain even more mercury than the canned variety.